FBI took 11 sets of classified documents from Trump's Mar-a-Lago home, including some highly classified material - KVIA

 FBI took 11 sets of classified documents from Trump’s Mar-a-Lago home, including some highly classified material

-(CNN) -- The search warrant for Donald Trump's Mar-a-Lago home shows the FBI recovered 11 sets of classified documents from its search earlier this week, including some materials marked as "top secret/SCI" -- one of the highest levels of classification, according to documents from the search warrant that were released Friday.
+The search warrant for Donald Trump’s Mar-a-Lago home shows the FBI recovered 11 sets of classified documents from its search earlier this week, including some materials marked as “top secret/SCI” — one of the highest levels of classification, according to documents from the search warrant that were released Friday.

+The search warrant identifies three federal crimes that the Justice Department is looking at as part of its investigation: violations of the Espionage Act, obstruction of justice and criminal handling of government records, according to The New York Times.
+The inclusion of the crimes indicates the Justice Department has probable cause to investigate those offenses as it was gathering evidence in the search.
+No one has been charged with a crime at this time.

+Federal agents seized just one set of “top secret/SCI” documents, according to the search warrant receipt.
+Agents took four sets of “top secret” documents, three sets of “secret” documents, and three sets of “confidential” documents.
+The warrant receipt didn’t detail what these classified documents were about.

 Among the items taken from Trump’s resort was a document about pardoning Roger Stone, a staunch Trump ally who was convicted in 2019 of lying to Congress during its probe of Russian interference in the 2016 election.
 (Trump pardoned Stone before leaving office, shielding Stone from a three-year prison term.)